Change Habits Using the Power of the Mind

 Filed under Upbeat Ideas

-You have approximaely 30 billion neurons, the nerve cells that conduct information throughout your brain and down into your body.
 It has been estimated that your brain has 100,000 miles of neural fibers created as your neurons communicate with each other.

 How Power of Mind Works.
 Everything making up your power of mind is stored on such physical neural-pathways.
 Each time you think a thought, it is communicated among your neurons via tiny electro-chemical messages.